Does the IRS say you owe more than you know you should owe? It happens–all the time. And, luckily, there are remedies for this very situation.

 Here is more information on getting IRS penalties abated.

 Call us today if the IRS has assessed penalties.
 We can help you determine if you qualify to have the penalty abated and help you prepare a penalty abatement request that is more likely to be granted by the IRS.
-We can be reached on our toll-free number at 877-219-2619.
+We can be reached on our number at 713-909-4906.

 Innocent spouse relief

 When you file a joint income tax return, both you and your spouse are legally liable for the income tax reported on the tax return.
 However, there are instances where it is clearly unfair to hold one spouse liable for the other spouse’s tax problems.

 If you can show that you had nothing to do with the debt owed and were unaware of it at the time you signed the tax returns, you may qualify for innocent spouse relief.